klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 The second argument to `s` is a table containing all nodes that belong to the snippet.
 If the table only has a single node, it can be passed directly without wrapping it in a table.

+The third argument is the condition-function.
+The snippet will be expanded only if it returns true (default is a function that just returns true) (the function is called before the text is modified in any way).

+The fourth and following args are passed to the condition-function(allows reusing condition-functions).

 Snippets contain some interesting tables, eg. `snippet.env` contains variables used in the LSP-protocol like `TM_CURRENT_LINE` or `TM_FILENAME` or